ec-europa/europa-component-library/src/website/src/pages/ec/core-template/page-header/docs/usage.md

 - ensure the pages contain all the components and elements in the anatomy table above
 - always use a page header when building your internal pages
-- when choosing a background image, make sure it highlights the main object related to the content, and that it is meaningful
+- when choosing a background image, make sure it highlights the main object related to the content, and it is meaningful

 ## Don'ts